Mickey Mouse Club Serials: The Adventures of Clint and Mac

 |14.
 A Battle Royal|| ||Jan 17, 1958|| || |

 The serial was written in Los Angeles; filmed, scored, and edited in England; then had voice-over narration added and final editing done in Burbank.
 The writer was Malcolm Stuart Boylan (1897-1967), an American who had started writing silent pictures in 1921.
 His best known films included A Yank at Oxford (1938).
 His career was all but over by 1957, with this story and an episode of Zorro as his only Disney work.
-The filming likely occurred in June and early July of 1957, or Clint wouldn't have been running around London in just a t-shirt.
+The filming occurred during May and early June of 1957.

 The English director, Terrence R. Fisher (1904-1980), was a former merchant marine crewman who broke into films during the early 1930's as a clapper "boy".
 He rose to film editor by the mid-thirties, then started directing "B" films in the late forties.
 His big break came just before doing Clint and Mac, when he directed Peter Cushing and Christopher Lee in The Curse of Frankenstein (1957), the first of many horror films the trio would do for Hammer Productions.
 Fisher was an atypical choice to lead this story, being at the top of his form rather than on the path to retirement as most other Disney serial directors were.